PrasannaAdiga/spring-cloud-with-netflix/README.md

   ```
 # service-account
 Running on port 8090 - Microservice developed by using spring boot
   - Service to manage accounts of a customer.
-Each account belongs to a single customer
+Each account belongs to a single customer.
   - Registered with discovery server
   - Fetch configuration details from config server
   - Runs with in memory account details

 # service-customer
 Running on port 8091 - Microservice developed by using spring boot
   - Service to manage each customer.
-Each customer can have multiple accounts
+Each customer can have multiple accounts.
   - Registered with discovery server
   - Fetch configuration details from config server
   - Runs with in memory account details